-Your child will learn to master the basic computation skills of addition, subtraction, multiplication, and division.
+Your child will learn to master the everyday mathematical skills of addition, subtraction, multiplication, and division.
 They will also expand their knowledge into parts of a whole through decimals, fractions, financial stewardship, percents, and the spatial concepts of geometry including angels and three-dimensional figures.

 We build on the foundations learned and proceed to continue hands-on learning in the natural sciences.
 You can expect your child to learn about the human body, the circulatory system, the respiratory system, basic terms and concepts of chemistry, meteorology, geology, and the fundamentals of electricity.
 Your child will also experience many fieldtrips to solidify their education.
 Field trips include Clear Lake Camp for a week-long outdoor education, ReCommunity Recycling Center, and the Imagination Station.